-Research from the DevOps Research and Assessment (DORA) team shows that architecture is an important predictor for achieving continuous delivery.
+Research from the DORA team shows that effective organizational and technical structures are predictors for achieving continuous delivery.
 Whether you’re using Kubernetes or mainframes, your architecture enables teams to adopt practices that foster higher levels of software delivery performance.

 When teams adopt continuous delivery practices, adopting the following architectural practices drives successful outcomes: